Subscribe to

 Web communications are the future.
 Every club should have some sort of web presence, a web page, a Facebook page, or some way for potential members to get information about your club.
 The only way for local clubs to grow is to attract new members, and in our world this means making information available on the Internet.

 If your club doesn't have any kind of web presence, the webmaster will be happy to create an informational page for you on this website.
-Just fill out our Web Page Information Form and email it or mail it to the webmaster.
+Just email webmaster@njsfwc.org or fill out the Web Page Information form listed below.

-- GFWC Website Contest--Complete details regarding all of GFWC awards and contests are in the GFWC Club Manual in the Awards, Contest, and Grants sections, where you can find contest rules, tips for winning entries, and judging criteria.
+• GFWC Website Contest--Complete details regarding all of GFWC awards and contests are in the GFWC Club Manual in the Awards, Contest, and Grants sections, where you can find contest rules, tips for winning entries, and judging criteria.
+You can find the GFWC Club Manual on gfwc.org in the library under C. You must have an account and sign in to access the library.

 Materials